magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/mysql-and-elasticsearch-show-different-results.md

 * Adobe Commerce on-premises 2.2.4
 * Adobe Commerce on-premises 2.2.5

-The `MDVA-14172_EE_2.2.6_COMPOSER_v1.patch` patch is also compatible (but might not solve the issue) with the following Adobe versions and editions:
+The `MDVA-14172_EE_2.2.6_COMPOSER_v1.patch` patch is also compatible (but might not solve the issue) with the following Adobe Commerce versions and editions:

 * Adobe Commerce on-premises 2.2.6